MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/computer-device-terms.md

 </tr>
 <tr class="even">
 <td><div>
-<span style="font-family:Segoe UI Semibold;font-size:small;">input device, mouse, pen, controller, joystick, touchpad, trackball</span>
+<b>input device, mouse, pen, controller, joystick, touchpad, trackball</b>
 </div></td>
 <td><div>
 <span style="font-family:Segoe UI;font-size:small;">In general, don’t talk about specific input devices.
 Most of the time, talk about how the customer interacts with the app or game by selecting, choosing, and so on.
 To learn more, see </span><a href="https://worldready.cloudapp.net/Styleguide/Read?id=2700&amp;topicid=26472"><span style="font-family:Segoe UI;font-size:small;">Describing interactions with UI</span></a><span style="font-family:Segoe UI;font-size:small;">.</span><br />